uab-cgds-worthey/mecfs-cohort-analysis/README.md

 ### Rerunning the workflow

-To rerun the entire workflow, open the project in RStudio and run the following commands in your R console:
+To rerun the entire workflow (and visualize the entire analysis including PCA plots, MA plots, and heatmaps) , open the project in RStudio and run the following commands in your R console:

 ```r
 # Load the workflowr library